 Child restraint buckle cover: Advice to Parent form (also known as a Prescriber's certificate) issued by a specialist, defined in the Road Rules as doctor, occupational therapist, psychologist, physiotherapist or biomedical engineer.
+Refer to MACA's templates.

 Seatbelt buckle cover: Advice to Parent form (also known as a Prescriber's certificate) issued by a prescriber or specialist, defined in the Safe movement guideline as a medical practitioner, occupational therapist, physiotherapist, or biomedical/rehabilitation engineer.
+Refer to MACA's templates.